hire-vladimir/SA-syslog_collection/README.md

 ![SA-syslog_collection overview](https://raw.githubusercontent.com/hire-vladimir/SA-syslog_collection/master/static/screenshot.png)

 ## System requirements
-The app was tested on Splunk 6.3+ on CentOS Linux 7.1. *rsyslog* and *syslog-ng* are supported on linux based operating systems.
+The app was tested on Splunk 6.x+ and 7.x+ on CentOS Linux 7.1. *rsyslog* and *syslog-ng* are supported on linux based operating systems.

 ## Configuration
 1. Read the documentation provided with the app, install app